huggingface/blog/open-source-llms-as-agents.md

 ## Agents Showdown: how do different LLMs perform as general purpose reasoning agents?

-To understand how open-source LLMs perform as general purpose reasoning agents, we have evaluated four strong models ([Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf), [Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1), [OpenHermes-2.5-Mistral-7B](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B), [Zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta)) in LangChain's [ReAct implementation](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/react) where they were tasked with answering questions that require basic tool usage.
-We have also evaluated GPT3.5 and GPT4 on the same examples using LangChain's [OpenAI specific function calling agent](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/openai_functions_agent) for comparison.
+To understand how open-source LLMs perform as general purpose reasoning agents, we have evaluated strong models on questions requiring using a few basic tools.

 ### Evaluation dataset